fleschutz/LSS/README.md

 Mode 3 - List solutions for positive numbers only
 -------------------------------------------------
-This mode calculates and lists all solutions for positive numbers of x,y,z only.
+This mode calculates and lists all solutions for positive numbers of x, y, z only.

 `./mode 3` returns: [solutions_for_positive_numbers_only.txt](Solutions/solutions_for_positive_numbers_only.txt).
 It uses the function listSolutionsForPositiveNumbersOnly() and took 0.037s.

 Mode 4 - List trivial solutions for negative numbers
 ----------------------------------------------------
-This mode calculates and lists trivial solutions for x,y,z having at least one negative number (or: at least one subtraction).
+This mode calculates and lists trivial solutions for x, y, z with at least one negative number.

 `./mode 4` returns: [trivial_for_negative_numbers.txt](Solutions/trivial_for_negative_numbers.txt).
 It uses the function listTrivialSolutionsForNegativeNumbers() and took 4h.